browserengineering/book/book/invalidation.md

 Summary
 =======

-This chapter intoduces the concept of partial style and layout through the technique of optimized cache invalidation.
-The main takeways are:
+This chapter introduces the concept of partial style and layout through the technique of optimized cache invalidation.
+The main takeaways are:

 * Partial rendering dramatically speeds up key browser interactions, and are therefore an essential feature of real browsers.